pkardas/notes/books/code-complete.md

 - no executable code in asserts:
     - bad: `assert foo(), ...`
     - good: `result = foo(); assert result, ...`
-- use asserts to document and verify preconditions (before executing the routine) and postconditions (after executing the routine)
+- use asserts to document and verify preconditions (before executing the routine) and post conditions (after executing the routine)
 - for high robustness: failed assertions should be handled anyway

 Error handling:

 - return neutral value - 0, empty string, ...
-- substitute the next piece of valid data - for example when processing stream of data from the sensor (eg. temperature) , you may want to skip the missing value and wait for another
+- substitute the next piece of valid data - for example when processing stream of data from the sensor (e.g. temperature)
+  , you may want to skip the missing value and wait for another
 - return the same answer as the previous time - some data might not change in time dramatically, so it is okay to return the last correct value
-- substitute the closest legal value - for example reversing car does not show negative speed value but instead shows 0 (closest legal value)
+- substitute the closest legal value - for example reversing car does not show negative speed value but instead shows 0 (the closest legal value)
 - log a warning message on incorrect data
-- return error code - report error has ben encountered and trust some other routine higher up will handle the error
+- return error code - report error has been encountered and trust some other routine higher up will handle the error
 - call centralised error-processing routine, disadvantage is that entire program coupled with the mechanism
 - display error message to the user, warning: don't share too much with the user, attacker may use this information
 - shut down - useful in safety-critical applications